binipringle/legalresearch/_texts/0-section0.md

 **ii.
 Majority, Concurring, Plurality, and Dissenting Opinions**

 Most cases contain a single written opinion that constitutes the court’s decision, but appellate cases are usually decided by more than one judge.
 If there’s disagreement among them regarding the outcome or the reasoning there will be more than one opinion written.
-If there are is more than one opinion, one of the opinions is controlling, and only it will hold mandatory authority in the court’s jurisdiction.
+If there's more than one opinion, one of these is controlling.

 - The **majority opinion** is always the one that more than half of the judges deciding the case have signed onto.
-It’s also referred to as the opinion of the court.
 When a majority opinion exists, it is controlling and constitutes the law.
 The majority opinion will appear before any other opinions included in the case document.
 - **Concurring opinions** agree with the outcome of a case, but they do so for different reasons.
 When there is a majority opinion in a case, the concurring opinion cannot be considered mandatory because the rationale of a concurring opinion differs in some way from the majority.
-However, a concurring opinion can sometimes be considered to hold mandatory authority when no opinion has the support of a majority of the judges, as explained in the next paragraph on plurality opinions.
+However, a concurring opinion can sometimes be considered to hold mandatory authority when no opinion has the support of a majority of the judges.
 - **Plurality opinions** exist in cases where the majority of judges agree on the outcome of the case but no opinion has the support of the majority.
 In other words, although a majority of judges concur in the outcome, they don’t agree on the reasons for it. *In this situation, the opinion in favor of the winning party that has the most support among the judges is the plurality opinion.* However, the plurality opinion is not automatically the controlling one.
 The U.S. Supreme Court stated in Marks v.
 United States that when no opinion has the support of the majority, the controlling opinion will be the one that decided the issue on the narrowest grounds.
-This means where there is no majority opinion, a concurring opinion could be considered controlling if it fits the Supreme Court’s criteria better than the plurality opinion.
-Interpreting this rule has created some confusion in later cases, but you should be aware that *when there is no majority opinion in a case you want to use you will have to do additional research to determine whether the plurality or a concurring opinion is controlling.*
+TWhere there is no majority opinion, a concurring opinion could be considered controlling if it fits the Supreme Court’s criteria better than the plurality opinion.
+Interpreting this rule has created some confusion in later cases; *when there is no majority opinion in a case I want to use I will have to do additional research to determine whether the plurality or a concurring opinion is controlling.*
 - **Dissenting opinions** are never considered mandatory as they disagree with the outcome of the case, either in whole or in part.
 However, sometimes a dissent proposes changes in the law or contains an insightful analysis that can be used persuasively in later cases to challenge established precedent.

 ## 4. Updating Legal Sources